If you missed Part Two, it’s here: https://atomicfeminist.com/2017/10/31/supernatural-manic-pixie-god-girl-part-2-dean-gives-god-a-bad-name/

 Sam grabbed Jovi by the arm and shook her.
 “What have you done??”
 Dean couldn’t do a thing to stop him because he wanted to do the exact same thing.
 God, that dumb bitch, she had had Crowley free Lucifer!
 He felt rage, a surge of rage and it was like no rage he’d ever experienced, a flare so intense it was terrifying and he wanted to destroy everything that was pissing him off right then and he wondered if this was maybe the downside of being God.
 That you felt things way stronger than you did when you were a human and had the ability to react to those feelings, badly.
 And immediately.
 Thus you had to have a lot of self-control all the time for people to be safe around you and he had never been a guy with an excess of that.

 Lucifer and Michael/Adam, apparently chock full of energy upon exiting the cage they’d been sealed in for the past several years, had attacked Crowley and killed him.
 Still kneeling over the body, they were ripping what was left of poor Crowley to shreds.
 Sam shook Jovi again, so hard her teeth rattled.
-Dean could feel Jovi pulling at him like a magnet and he suspected that that no matter where he went, even if they were at two different ends of the galaxy, he’d always be able to feel that little tug.
-She was scared.
+Dean realized he could feel Jovi pulling at him like a magnet and he suspected that that no matter where he went, even if they were at two different ends of the galaxy, he’d always be able to feel that little tug.
+He realized that she was scared and he felt goosebumps rise on the back of his neck.
 Through their link he knew somehow that being in Hell weakened her, and as a result she was incapable of stopping Sam’s assault, and that she was afraid.

 Luckily, after quickly testing his limits, he found that he himself was unaffected by Hell for the most part.
 Maybe a little around the edges, but still fully functional.
 He grabbed Sam’s wrist and removed his arm with a perhaps a little more force than Sam expected.
 Sam pulled away with an accusing expression and rubbed his arm.
 Such a pussy.